Q: Do I need a COVID-19 test before leaving my country?

 Q: Is there Coronavirus (COVID-19) in Cabo San Lucas?

-A: While infection rates are low compared to most areas in the US, nowhere in the world is completely free of COVID-19.
-In an area with a population of over 287,000 Cabo San Lucas currently has 577 active cases of COVID-19 that are in quarantine or being treated, and 6556 people have recovered since the COVID-19 pandemic began, according to the health department statistics.
-Visit Official State Source Here.
+A: While infection rates are low compared to most areas within the US, nowhere in the world is completely free of Covid-19.
+In an area with a population of over 800,000, Cancun typically has less than 100 active cases of Covid-19 that are being treated.
+Since the less severe Omnicron variant has taken over, the case counts have gone up but most cases are mild, as in the US and Canada.
+Visit Official Statistics Here.

 Q: Is it safe to visit Los Cabos right now with the Coronavirus?